Frequently Asked Questions

 Who do I contact for questions regarding my bill?

-Please contact Specialty Billing Solutions at 877-852-7552.
+Please contact Surgery Center Billing Office at 877-852-7552.
 Please identify Boulder Surgery Center as your surgical facility to ensure you are connected to the correct representative.

 Who do I contact for questions regarding preoperative clinical questions?